Code-Institute-Submissions/milestone_3_project/README.md

 This was used to view the responsiveness of the webpage through the following:
 Pixel 2, Pixel XL, iphone 5, SE, 6/7/8 and plus versions, X and ipad and ipad pro.

 Google Developer Tools was also used to identify any console errors that appeared throughout page creation.

+## Devices
+The app was tested on a range of phsyical devices as well as through the Google Emulator.
+These include, Dell 11inch Laptop, Macbook Pro, Ipad Pro (11inch), iphone 7, 11 and 12, ipad mini (2nd Gen) and Dell Desktop Computer.

+All devices performed as expected, with the app performing consistently with as shown in the Google Developer tools.

 ## Errors